 Bean Leaf Beetle - Management

 Second generation bean leaf beetles feeding on pods.
 Feeding at this growth stage can cause loss of yield and seed quality.
+Photo credit: Michael A. Catangui, South Dakota State University Click on image to view larger version. |

-If first generation numbers reach densities that indicate the second generation will cause economic losses, treatments are made in August as soon as the second-generation beetles are found.
+If first generation numbers reach densities that indicate the second generation may cause economic losses, treatments are made in August as soon as the second-generation beetles are found.
 This prevents the situation of the second generation beetles feeding for several weeks before economic levels are reached.

 Predicting first-generation bean leaf beetles

-Integrated Crop Management Newsletter, Iowa State University (2004).
+Integrated Crop Management Newsletter, Iowa State University.

-Bean leaf beetle and bean pod mottle virus management:
+Bean leaf beetle and bean pod mottle virus management: An integrated approach.
+Integrated Crop Management Newsletter (2005 - but still current),

 Revisiting an integrated approach to bean leaf beetle and bean pod mottle virus management

-Integrated Crop Management Newsletter (2007).
+Integrated Crop Management Newsletter (2007 - but still currrent).

 Soybean varieties